RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/mp/mp-6.2.md

 ## Control Statement

-Test sanitization equipment and procedures {{ insert: param, mp-6.2_prm_1 }} to ensure that the intended sanitization is being achieved.
+The organization tests sanitization equipment and procedures {{ insert: param, mp-6.2_prm_1 }} to verify that the intended sanitization is being achieved.

+## Control Objective

+Determine if the organization:

+- \[MP-6(2)[1]\] defines the frequency for testing sanitization equipment and procedures to verify that the intended sanitization is being achieved; and

+- \[MP-6(2)[2]\] tests sanitization equipment and procedures with the organization-defined frequency to verify that the intended sanitization is being achieved.

 ## Control guidance

-Testing of sanitization equipment and procedures may be conducted by qualified and authorized external entities, including federal agencies or external service providers.
+Testing of sanitization equipment and procedures may be conducted by qualified and authorized external entities (e.g., other federal agencies or external service providers).

-## Control assessment-objective

-sanitization equipment is tested {{ insert: param, mp-06.02_odp.01 }} to ensure that the intended sanitization is being achieved;
-sanitization procedures are tested {{ insert: param, mp-06.02_odp.02 }} to ensure that the intended sanitization is being achieved.